 Personal information about you can be used for the following purposes:

-- to send you our newsletter or bulletin where you have requested it
+to send you our newsletter where you have requested it;

 Information about people who share their experiences with us by other means

-In most circumstances we anonymise our data to ensure that a person cannot be identified, unless this has been otherwise agreed and consent has been given.
-For example, this could be a case study directly related to an individual.
+In most cases we anonymise our data to ensure that a person cannot be identified unless this has been otherwise agreed and consent has been given.

 Sharing your data with Healthwatch England

 The information we provide to Healthwatch England contains no personally identifiable data.
-Any information that is used for national publications is anonymised and will only be used with the consent of a local Healthwatch.
+Any information that is used for national publications is anonymised and will only be used with the consent of Healthwatch Bracknell Forest.

 Our data systems